ddev/ddev/docs/users/providers/pantheon.md

 ## Pantheon Hosting Provider Integration

-ddev provides an integration with the [Pantheon Website Management Platform](https://pantheon.io/), which allows for Pantheon users to quickly download and provision a project from Pantheon in a local ddev-managed environment.
+ddev provides an integration with the [Pantheon Website Management Platform](https://pantheon.io/), which allows Pantheon users to quickly download and provision a project from Pantheon in a local ddev-managed environment.

 ddev's Pantheon integration pulls an existing backup from an existing Pantheon site/environment into your local system so you can develop locally.
 Of course that means you must already have a Pantheon site with a backup in order to use it.

 ### Pantheon Quickstart

-If you have ddev installed, and have an active Pantheon account with an active WordPress, Drupal 7, or Drupal 8 site, you can follow this guide to spin up a pantheon project locally.
+If you have ddev installed, and have an active Pantheon account with an active site, you can follow this guide to spin up a Pantheon project locally.

 1. Authenticate with Pantheon.